-ESI provided groundwater modelling of the Basal Sands and Chalk underlying central London to assess the dewatering impacts of tunnelling construction for the Channel Tunnel Rail Link (CTRL).
+ESI, now part of Stantec, provided groundwater modelling of the Basal Sands and Chalk underlying central London to assess the dewatering impacts of tunnelling construction for the Channel Tunnel Rail Link (CTRL).

 At the driving stage of tunnel development a number of boreholes were required for dewatering but due to access constraints selecting locations proved difficult for the client.
 ESI were asked to provide a groundwater model to optimise borehole locations and ensure adequate dewatering of the tunnel was achieved.